Emergency Assignment Registration

 Certificates of registration for pharmacists (emergency assignment or “EA”) and pharmacy technicians (emergency assignment or “EA”) will only be valid if:

-- The Government of Ontario has requested that the College issue these certificates of registration, and
+• The College or the government of Ontario determines a need to issue these certificates of registration, and

 The Registrar may also revoke an EA certificate of registration.
 Revocation of an EA certificate will become effective immediately.

-Once the Government and the Registrar have determined there is no longer a need for EA registration, every EA certificate of registration will expire 60 days after it was issued.
+Once the government or the Registrar have determined there is no longer a need for EA registration, every EA certificate of registration will expire 60 days after it was issued.
 No EA certificate will be extended, and no new EA certificates will be issued.

 Eligibility